Lawn Care Tips

 Tips to grow a thicker, greener, and weed-free lawn.

 Every lawn is different, so the watering schedule should be customized.
-We want the sunnier dryer parts of your lawn to receive more water than the shady wet areas.
-As your local lawn care professionals, we can always help you determine what your water schedule should be.
+We want the sunnier dryer parts of your lawn to receive more water than shady or wet areas.

-The best time to water your lawn and landscaping is between 3 am and 7 am.
-This is because of the cooler air, the water will not evaporate as quickly compared to water in the middle of the day.
+The best time to water your lawn and landscaping is between 4 am and 8 am.
 Watering late in the evening will leave the grass wet overnight and creates a perfect condition for a fungus to grow.

 Diseases in your lawn can happen at any time of the year based on the different weather conditions we see in the New Jersey area.
 The best ways to prevent lawn disease is:

 Simply understanding your irrigation system so you can make needed adjustments throughout the year is important.

 For a healthy attractive lawn, mowing and maintenance are some of the most important factors.
 A few tips for mowing your lawn correctly:

 Thatch occurs naturally but will increase rapidly when using a low-quality fertilizer.
 A layer of thatch is made up of decomposed grass blades, stems, and roots, and in small amounts is beneficial to your lawn.
 Thatch can create many problems when the layer exceeds ½” thick, it will prevent water, air, and fertilizer from penetrating the roots properly.
 If the thick layer of thatch is not removed, insects will begin making it their home and disease can take over, causing damage to your lawn that will be difficult to treat.